awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-authentication-flow.md

 # User pool authentication flow<a name="amazon-cognito-user-pools-authentication-flow"></a>

+Amazon Cognito includes several methods to authenticate your users\.
+All user pools, whether you have a domain or not, can authenticate users in the native API\.
+If you add a domain to your user pool, you can use the [OIDC API endpoints](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-userpools-server-contract-reference.html)\.
+The native API supports a variety of authorization models and request flows for API requests\.

-To verify the identity of users, modern authentication flows incorporate new challenge types, in addition to passwords\.
+To verify the identity of users, Amazon Cognito supports authentication flows that incorporate new challenge types, in addition to passwords\.
 Amazon Cognito authentication typically requires that you implement two API operations in the following order:

 1. `InitiateAuth`